Russell Westbrook NBA Playoffs Player Props: Clippers vs. Suns

 Russell Westbrook Insights vs. the Suns

-- Westbrook's Clippers average 101 possessions per game, which ranks 22nd among NBA teams, while the Suns have a middling offense in terms of tempo, ranking 19th with 101.4 possessions per contest.

-- Giving up 111.6 points per game, the Suns are the sixth-ranked team in the league on defense.
+- The Suns concede 111.6 points per game, sixth-ranked in the league.

-- Allowing 42.9 rebounds per game, the Suns are the 11th-ranked squad in the NBA.
+- On the glass, the Suns are ranked 11th in the NBA, giving up 42.9 rebounds per game.

-- In terms of assists, the Suns have given up 23.4 per game, third in the NBA.
+- Looking at assists, the Suns have conceded 23.4 per game, third in the NBA.

 Russell Westbrook vs. the Suns